Lake Palić: Tourism

 On 31 May 1950, a small zoo with only three animals (bear, monkey and parrot) was opened above the northwest corner of the lake.
 By 2020, Palić Zoo grew to 15 ha, with 10 ha being available to the visitors, and hundred species with 450 individual specimens.
-It is known for the wast animal spaces, surrounded by an arboretum with 320 plant species and a nursery garden.
+It is known for the vast animal spaces, surrounded by an arboretum with 320 plant species and a nursery garden.
 Core of the park are several oak trees, planted in the 1710s.
 The zoo has over 150,000 visitors yearly.

 Lake Palić has a relatively short summer season.
 Influenced by the Hungarian border wellness and spa centers which operate the entire year (Mórahalom, Szeged, Makó, Gyula), the idea of building a wellness complex with the spa was launched in 2006.
 Master plan for Palić was made in 2007 and the revitalization plan in 2014.
 Construction of the wellness and spa center began on 15 December 2018.
 The entire complex will cover an area of 44,000 m2 with 10 swimming pools, water slides and other aqua park attractions.
 The works stalled so in February 2020 the government stepped inn and changed the contractor giving it deadline of 8 months to finish the works.
 Despite claims of the local tourist organization that number of tourists grew, the corresponding minister Rasim Ljajić said that the government had to intervene since out of the 18 priority tourist destinations declared by the government, Palić is the only one where number of visitors decreased.